Quick Insights

 Our initial findings suggest the response of nuisance algae species is greater closer to salmon farms, particularly in more sheltered and poorly flushed locations, but more regional effects are the subject of ongoing research.

-In Spring 2016, IMAS reported a major decline in oxygen levels in bottom waters of Macquarie Harbour and a deterioration in sediment conditions, including the presence of bacterial mats and a loss of fauna.
+In Spring 2016, IMAS reported a major decline in oxygen levels in the bottom waters of Macquarie Harbour and a deterioration in sediment conditions, including the presence of bacterial mats and a loss of fauna.

 The recovery of bottom water oxygen levels has not been as obvious, with large seasonal fluctuations and lower oxygen levels each spring.
-Since late 2020, it’s encouraging to see some of the most significant recharge of oxygen levels in the harbour, with improved levels throughout 2021.
+Since late 2020, it’s encouraging to see some of the most significant recharge events of oxygen levels in the harbour, with improved levels throughout 2021.

 Learn more: